 Smaller batches of poems: I’m happy to read and respond to batches of poems, in an ongoing capacity or once.
 My responses include pointing out what’s working as well as making suggestions and asking questions.

 Prose: While my primary expertise is poetry, I also have experience with creative nonfiction and am a long-time reader of speculative fiction.
 Please feel free to query about those genres.

 We will work out the best way to communicate about each project.
 The default is email, but we can arrange in-person meetings, video calls, phone calls, or instant messaging as needed.

-Please contact me using the form below for more information, scheduling, and prices.
+Please contact me for more information, scheduling, and prices.
 My standard fee is $50/hour.

 NOTE: I have 20+ years experience teaching creative writing (poetry, fiction, and creative nonfiction) at the college and university level, and over 10 years as co-founder and editor of a literary magazine and chapbook press.
 I focus on helping writers accomplish what they want to do, rather than dictating a particular aesthetic or approach.
 This blog post of mine might help explain my philosophy.